Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-Regardless of your situation or how much access you need, the bottom line here is that Magoosh’s pricing is an incredible value, and that is why they make our best ACT prep courses list.
+Regardless of your situation, the bottom line here is that Magoosh’s pricing is an incredible value, and that is why they make our best ACT prep courses list.
 This price point is almost certainly less than what you will be charged by a local tutor or what your high school-sponsored review course will run.

 Course options and pricing current as of date of publication.

 Quality & Quantity Of Magoosh Study Materials

 Despite its budget pricing, we found that Magoosh doesn’t skimp on study materials.
 Boasting 250+ video lessons, 1,300+ practice questions (each with a video and text explanation) and 4 full-length practice tests, Magoosh will keep you plenty busy.